Meri Shehzadi: Casting

 In June 2022, Farhan Saeed confirmed that he and Urwa are part of it.
 In same month, there were reports that Imran Abbas is also part of the project.
-However, in August 2022, Galaxy Lollywood reported that both the male leads, Saeed and Abbas has been opt out of the project.
+However, in August 2022, Galaxy Lollywood reported that both the male leads, Saeed and Abbas have been opted out of the project.
 Ali Rehman Khan has replaced the Saeed while Bilal Abbas Khan may replace Abbas.
 About Saeed's casting in the series, the director hoped to cast him in a surprise character on his availability.
 The other cast members include Atiqa Odho, Qavi Khan, Sonia Mishal and Najiba Faiz.
+From the 18th episode onwards, Manzoor Qureshi replaced Khan who had to leave for Canada for his treatment, where he eventually died.
+Thus, it marked his last on-screen appearance.

 Reception

 While reviewing the first episode, a reviewer from Galaxy Lollywood praised the direction with stating the execution as crisp, and storyline as fresh.
-The reviewer also praised the Hocane's performance.
-Mag - The Weekly praised the performances of the Hilaly and Khan but criticised the Hocane's performance, stating that she has same expressions in each scene.
+Mag - The Weekly praised the performances of Hilaly and Qavi Khan but criticised Hocane's performance, stating that she has same expressions in each scene.